-It revolves around Yuichi who experiences isolation from his classmates for no fault of his own – he looks like an alleged killer.
+It revolves around Yuichi who experiences isolation from his classmates for no fault of his own.
 It is the mental journey into his experience of despair and depression.
 A school kid is wanted by the detectives and the case they pursue turns out to be more complicated than they expected.
 Yuichi bears the brunt.

 At first, Narutaru seems like a kids friendly anime about depression but it does not take long before it turns dark.
 The main character is a victim of bullying and as a consequence falls for self harm.